flensrocker/discriminated-unions/README.md

 The best way would be, if our library would just "explain itself".
 And to achieve that, we can use TypeScript with its rich type system, so that our users are unable to make any mistakes.
+We will utilize TypeScript as some kind of unit test for our code.
+If we define some data, which is not in the shape we need, TypeScript should fail to "test" (aka compile or transpile) our code.
 After all one key concept of domain modeling is:

 > Make illegal states unrepresentable.